Third Crossing - Gore Road & Highway 15

 Not sure if this is the forum to ask this question.
 As the third crossing will be vital to reduce congestion if there is an accident or other problem with the 401 between hwy 15 and Montreal St or the LaSalle causeway.
 Will there be changes to the timing of lights or lane closures to allow transport trucks to navigate the various intersections better?
 The lack of turning lanes or lights at some of the on and off ramps and intersections really slow things down.

-Bill D asked over 3 years ago
+Bill D asked almost 4 years ago

 Hi Bill,